JoelBalmer/code-test-node-backend/README.md

 1. Move users to a database instead of a JSON list
 2. Use JSON web tokens to use production grade authentication security
 3. Produce a more extensive testing suite (such as spoofing data, testing what shouldn't be returned)
+4. Have error callback for database queries (currently it only logs rather than sends error feedback up the chain)
-4. Use a slightly different method to remove mongodb deprecated warning: https://able.bio/ivanberdichevsky/how-to-set-up-a-mongodb-environment-along-with-npm--18gkgzt
+5. Use a slightly different method to remove mongodb deprecated warning: https://able.bio/ivanberdichevsky/how-to-set-up-a-mongodb-environment-along-with-npm--18gkgzt

 ##### Checklist
 1. ~~Move error messages from after callbacks to before callbacks, using err in mongodb function callbacks, like the availability one~~